1

 New Construction & Major Renovation Intro

 The High Performance Certification Program policy (HPCP) is required for all general funded or academic designated projects greater than 5,000 square feet and include a HVAC system.
 The Colorado Department of Education, Building Excellent Schools Today grant program, and the Colorado Department of Local Affairs, Energy/Mineral Impact Assistance Fund program provide state funds to a building that may need to meet the HPCP policy.
 Refer to their web site for additional information.
-Forms for all HPCP projects, state funded or other departments are available on the New Construction/Major Renovations web page.
+Forms for all HPCP projects, state funded or other departments, and more information can be found on the OSA New Construction/Major Renovations webpage.

 Building Life Cycle Cost Policy